rdlucas2/ddargo/app-src/pyapp1/README.md

 docker run -it --rm -p 8000:8000 $DOCKERHUB_USERNAME/pyapp1:latest
 ```

 This command will start the container in interactive mode and remove it after it exits.
+Add --entrypoint /bin/sh to explore the container.

 ## Running the Tests